+Back in chapter 4 we wrote a client for Twitter with WPF, in that chapter we said that the chapter on rails would have the server side implementation of that API so that you wouldn’t depend on having an Internet connection available to run the samples of that chapter.

+In chapter 4 we didn’t implement the entire twitter API but instead just implemented the view for the list of tweets of you and your friends.
+We also added the possibility to post updates to twitter.

+That means we only need to implement two models for our sample:

+User—represents the information about users, and also contains the login information

+Status—represents an update, and contains the information to define a tweet

+We will see later how we’re going to create those models, but for now it’s sufficient to know which ones we’re going to use and what their primary functions are.

+Generating a migration

+The User model will take care of authenticating a user as well as capture the profile information about that user like its last location.
+The Status model on the other side captures the content and timestamp of a tweet.
+Who sent the tweet and to whom the tweet was in reply to as well as saving updates.

 The user model will be generated through a generator supplied by restful authentication, but we will add the extra columns we need to it.
 We can just dive in because we’ll be using sqlite as our database engine and rails comes preconfigured for that engine.

-To generate the necessary controllers, model and migration for the authentication routine we have to execute script/generate authenticated user sessions --rspec in the application folder.
+To generate the necessary controllers, model and migration for the authentication routine, we have to execute script/generate authenticated user sessions --rspec in the application folder.

 At this point we have something we can run already.
 The restful authentication generator also created the specs (tests) for all the items it generated.
 Why don’t we try to run what we’ve got so far.
-The first step in this process is migrating the database o do that execute the command irake db:migrate.
+The first step in this process is migrating the database so that we have the user table defined before we can run the tests that depend on that table.
+To do that execute the command irake db:migrate.
 This will create the users database table for us and we’re ready to start running the specs by executing irake spec.
 Listing 7.2 shows the output of those commands.

 7.2 Running your first migration and specs